EuniverseCat/CTF-Writeups/ZZAZZ/ZZAZZ.md

 ![](/ZZAZZ/2019/Images/PK3-Solved.png)

 #### Post-completion improvements
 It turns out there's one more pretty substantial improvement that can be made to the outer loop, which I did after completing the challenge.
 The outer loop has a period of length 2^30.
 This explains why only 1270 seeds had to be run -- the outer loop iterates 2^31 - 1270 times, so all but the last 1270 cancelled each other out.
-Knowing this, we can avoid having to keep track of how many times each seed was run, and just run the last 1270 seeds.
+Knowing this, I can avoid having to keep track of how many times each seed was run, and just run the last 1270 seeds.
 This brought the runtime down to 47 seconds on my computer.

 But wait!
 We can do better!
 At this point, this is just turning into a challenge to see how fast I can make this.
-We're only running the last 1270 seeds… which would be equivalent to running 1270 seeds from the start, but inverting the RNG algorithm.
+I'm only running the last 1270 seeds… which would be equivalent to running 1270 seeds from the start, but inverting the RNG algorithm.
 This is possible with the use of a modular multiplicative inverse, which is some math that definitely went a bit over my head, but brought the runtime down to 33 seconds.

 At this point I'm pretty sure over half of the runtime is just checking for whether seeds have been generated yet in a list.
 I change that to an array instead, and… ok it was more than half.
 Runtime is down to 350 ms. I think I'm done here.
 [Here's my final code.](/ZZAZZ/2019/Code/PK3.cs)